gardenlinux/gardenlinux/tests/README.md

  * Podman container needs `SYS_ADMIN`, `MKNOD`, `AUDIT_WRITE` and `NET_RAW` capability
  * Temporary SSH keys are auto generated and injected

-Use the following configuration file to proceed; only the path to the TAR image needs to be adjusted:
+Use the following configuration file to proceed; only the path to the TAR image needs to be adjusted.

 ```yaml
 chroot: